 - We welcome all guests not at the bedside to use our Edison Dining Room, waiting rooms and family lounges are options for waiting inside the hospital.

 Outpatient Clinic and Testing Visits

-Visitors must obtain a visitor photo badge each day from the second floor information desks to ensure patient and staff safety.
+- Visitors must obtain a visitor photo badge each day from the second-floor information desk to ensure patient and staff safety.

-Visitors must wear their badges above the waist so they are visible at all times while visiting our patients.
+- Visitors must wear their badge above the waist, so the badge is visible at all times while visiting our patients.

 Cell Phone Use